 - 2023: The Lakewood City Council authorized the acquisition of property for park improvement purposes.

-- 2023: City staff is reviewing and updating the draft master plan to prepare for future grant cycles to help pay for future improvements.
-Community input will be included.
-The volunteer Parks and Recreation Advisory Board will participate in that process.
-The board will ultimately provide a recommendation to the City Council for review and consideration in preparation of applying for various grants in 2024.
+- 2023: City staff updated the draft master plan to prepare for future grant cycles to help pay for future improvements.
+Community input was included.
+The volunteer Parks and Recreation Advisory Board participated in the process.
+The board provided a recommendation to the City Council for review and consideration in preparation of applying for various grants in 2024.